delta94/brandonskerritt.github.io/_posts/testComp124.md

 ```

 You can do this with recursion.
 The idea is to get one process to wait for the other process to finish using the code before that process can use it.

-# Question ? - Written

-There are 2 producers who produce pots to be placed onto a shelf.
-There is a single consumer who takes pots off of the shelf.

-There is a total of 20 pots to be placed on the shelf.

-Create a program in x86 assembly code to recreate this problem.